Walter Frederick Morrison: Career

-During World War II Morrison learned something of aerodynamics flying his P-47 Thunderbolt in Italy.
-He was shot down and was a prisoner of war for 48 days.
+During World War II Morrison served as a P-47 Thunderbolt pilot in Italy flying 58 missions.
+He was shot down and was a prisoner of war for 48 days in Germany.

 In 1946, Morrison sketched out a design (called the Whirlo-Way) for the world's first flying disc.
 In 1948 an investor, Warren Franscioni, paid for molding the design in plastic.
 They named it the Flyin-Saucer.
 After disappointing sales, Fred and Warren parted ways in early 1950.
 In 1954, Fred bought more of the Saucers from the original molders to sell at local fairs, but soon found he could produce his own disc more cheaply.
 In 1955, he and Lu designed the Pluto Platter, the archetype of all modern flying discs.
 On January 23, 1957, they sold the rights for the Pluto Platter to the Wham-O toy company.
 Initially Wham-O continued to market the toy solely as the "Pluto Platter", but by June 1957 they also began using the name Frisbee after learning that college students in the Northeast were calling the Pluto Platter by that name.
 Morrison also invented several other products for Wham-O, but none were as successful as the Pluto Platter.

 Personal life

 Morrison and his wife, Lucile Nay Morrison, had a son and two daughters.
 After divorcing in March 1969 they remarried on April 3, 1971, then soon divorced again.
 Lucile died in 1987.

+In 1994, Morrison caused a fatal car accident by failing to yield in his truck, killing an 18-year-old girl and injuring three others.

-Morrison died at the age of 90 on February 9, 2010. at his home in Monroe, Utah.
+Morrison died at the age of 90 on February 9, 2010 at his home in Monroe, Utah.